OlegGulevskyy/meetfaq/README.md

 - `backend` - NestJS project manging all the API.
 - `discord` - NestJS project of the Discord bot.
 - `panel` - NextJS project of the MeetFAQ panel.
-- `tanants` - NextJS website that is being used by the customers.
+- `tenants` - NextJS website that is being used by the customers.
 - `marketing` - NextJS project of the marketing website.
 - `docs` - Mintlify documentation.